Gluten Free Berry Crisp

-- 2 cup blackberries
+- 2 cups blackberries

 - 1/4 cup maple syrup

-- 1 tbsp lemon juice
+- 1 tablespoon lemon juice

-- 1 tsp vanilla
+- 1 teaspoon vanilla

-Using a food processor, add walnuts and pulse until finely ground.
+- Using a food processor, add walnuts, and pulse until finely ground.

-Add pieces of coconut oil, and cut into mixture using a knife or pastry cutter until mixture comes together.
+- Add pieces of coconut oil, and cut into mixture using a knife or pastry cutter until mixture comes together.